SpineModel/spinemodel.github.io/_posts/2015-06-01-WhatIsASystem.md

 ---
 layout: post
-title: What is a System?
-category : FAQ
+title: In the context of Spine Model, what is a "System"? category : FAQ
-tagline: ""
 author: Kevin Trethewey
 tags: [FAQ]
 ---